QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

 #### Alternative ways of enumerations in metainfo.txt
-As mentioned above, there are different ways you can structure enumerations in 'YAML'.
+As mentioned above, there are different ways you can structure enumerations in YAML.
 Below you find the two possible alternatives:
 ```yaml
 ...